juliansweatt/stock-data/README.md

 predictions can not be made past 23:59.
 However, it doesn't make much sense to need to predict outside of the current day as the NASDAQ market is closed late at night/early in the morning.

+# Academic Honesty & Appropriate Use
+This repository branch is available on the personal github of Julian Sweatt for academic and professional purposes.
+The repository is purposefully obfuscated from search engine indexing/crawling to comply with the [Florida State University Academic Honor Policy](https://fda.fsu.edu/sites/g/files/imported/storage/original/application/0ab8e9de6a98c1377d68de9717988bda.pdf).
+The content of this repository may be used as a reference of the technical abilities of the developer.
+The content of this repository may not be used by another student to complete an academic assignment in any way.